nautechsystems/nautilus_trader/docs/integrations/index.md

 All integrations must be compatible with the NautilusTrader API at the system boundary, this means there is some normalization and standardization needed.

-- All symbols will match the native/local symbol for the exchange
+- All symbols will match the native/local symbol for the exchange, unless there are conflicts (such as Binance using the same symbol for both spot and perpetual futures.)
 - All timestamps will be normalized to UNIX nanoseconds

 ```{eval-rst}